-We proudly offer dental services from just $125.00 and available for dogs & cats under 10 years old already spayed or neutered or are being altered at the same time with the dental cleaning.*
+We proudly offer dental services for just $125.00 and are available for dogs & cats under 10 years old already spayed or neutered.*

 Any patient aged 10 years or older, and or with health problems (such as heart murmurs or seizures) will be referred to a local full service clinic that is equipped to handle high risk patients safely.

 According to the American Veterinary Dental Society, more than 80% of dogs and 70% of cats have dental disease by the age of 3.
 Dental (or periodontal) disease is the most frequently diagnosed health problem in pets.

 - Yellow or brown buildup (tartar) on the teeth

 - Bad breath